exercism/julia/concepts/interfaces/about.md

 1. A way to get the _first_ item.
 2. A way to get the _next_ item from the current state.

-Julia achieves these tasks with methods of the `Base.iterate()` function.
+Julia achieves these tasks with methods of the `Base.iterate()` function with the following steps:

+1. `Base.iterate(iter)` is automatically called first.
+  - If there is nothing to iterate, returns `nothing`.
-1. `Base.iterate(iter)` returns a tuple of the _first_ item and initial state, or `nothing` if there is no first item.
+  - Else, returns the `Tuple` of the first returned item and the first state: `(firstitem, firststate)`.
+2. `Base.iterate(iter, state)` is automatically called if an item was returned the previous iteration, taking `firststate` as its `state` argument.
+  - If iteration terminates, returns `nothing`.
-2. `Base.iterate(iter, state)` returns a tuple of the _next_ item and next state, or `nothing` if there is no next item.
+  - Else, returns the `Tuple` of the next item and the next state: `(nextitem, nextstate)`.
+3. Repeats step 2 until termination.

+These steps are all done "under-the-hood", which means the method calls and the state are managed internally by the iteration protocol (with the state remaining opaque), and only the item is exposed to high-level constructs, such as loops.

 [Multiple dispatch][concept-multiple-dispatch] is central to this.
 The type of `iter` determines which methods are called, and the number of arguments determines whether the first or next item is returned.

 Methods for standard types are already defined: `Vector`, `Range`, `Set`, etc ([currently][ref-iterations-collections] 14 types in total).

-For a custom `MyType` to share the same behaviors, we need to define `Base.iterate(iter::MyType)` and `Base.iterate(iter::MyType, state)`.
+For a custom `MyType` to share the same behaviors, we first need to define:
+- `Base.iterate(iter::MyType)`
+- `Base.iterate(iter::MyType, state)`

-That probably sounds confusing in the abstract, but can be quite simple.
+All of this probably sounds confusing in the abstract, but it can be quite simple.
 For illustration, imagine that we want a type that gives powers of a given integer `n`, up to a maximum count.

 First, define a custom type: